kaochenlong/eddie-vim/README.md

     e. `<F7>` to switch to previous tab, and `<F8>` to the next tab.

-    f. hit `<ctrl>w p` will launch a quick window to match keywords from your current working directory, not only file name, but also path name. and `<ctrl>w u` will match from your MRU(Mostly Recent Used) files, which is also frequently used.
+    f. hit `<ctrl>p` will launch a quick window to match keywords from your current working directory, not only file name, but also path name.
+And `<ctrl>w u` will match from your MRU(Mostly Recent Used) files, which is also frequently used.

     g. hit `<leader>` twice to toggle comment on and off.